-Provide training for school district personnel on trauma, brain development, and its impact on learning. \$5,000 Supplemental and Concentration Grants Three trainings for district personnel on trauma, brain development, and its impact on learning have taken place and two additional trainings are scheduled to occur by the end of the school year.
-(5000-5999 Series) No Cost (Supplemental and Concentration Grants) Scope of service: All Orange County School Districts, including LEA Schools Scope of service: All Orange County School Districts, including LEA Schools ALL ALL X_Foster YouthRe English Learners edesignated fluent English proficient Specify) X_Foster YouthR 40 Career Awareness Inventories (CAIs) completed.
-No Cost Up to April 15, 20 anticipate the go school year.
-No Cost Lyon School and evaluate the need to increase the number of items available to students.
-Some of the students Costs not to exceed \$2,000 Supplemental and Concentration Grants Based on feedback from school staff and Foster Youth Services staff, there was a need to spend additional time researching which sensory motor items would be most effective.
-The purchase of materials will take place in 2016-17. \$0 Scope of Lyon School-wide Scope of service: Lyon School-wide service:ALL ALL OR: Low Income pupilsEnglish Learners X_Foster YouthRedesignated fluent English proficient Other Subgroups:(Specify) OR:Low Income pupils X_Foster YouthR sEnglish Learners Redesignated fluent English proficient (Specify)
+4. rated database for foster youth in track academic progress. \$58,000 Supplemental and Concentration Grants 4.
+During the 2015-16 school year, a database for foster youth was under development, and in the upcoming school year, the database will be implemented and we will be able to monitor and analyze foster youth data to measure outcomes. \$58,000 (4000-4999 Series) Supplemental and Concentration Grants Provide training for school district personnel on trauma, brain development, and its impact on learning. \$5,000 Supplemental and Concentration Grants 5.
+Three trainings for development, an place and two according to the end No Cost (Supplemental and Concentration Grants) ope of rvice: All Orange County School Districts, including LEA Schools cope of ervice: All Orange County School Districts, including LEA Schools ALL ALL OR:Low Income pupilsEnglish Learners X_Foster YouthRedesignated fluent English proficientOther Subgroups:(Specify) OF X R: Low Income pupils Foster YouthR Other Subgroups:( 1.
+40 Career Awaren ess Inventories (CAIs) completed.
+No Cost 1.
+Up to April 15, 20 anticipate the goschool year.
+No Cost Continue to use sensory motor items for students at Lyon School and evaluate the need to increase the number of items available to students.
+Costs not to exceed \$2,000 Supplemental and Concentration Grants 2.
+Based on feedba Services staff, th time researching most effective.
+T place in 2016-17 \$0 ope of Lyon School-wide So cope of Lyon School-wide rvice: ervice: L ALL ALL - X ow Income pupils Foster YouthRe English Learners edesignated fluent English proficient Specify) X Low Income pupils Foster YouthR sEnglish Learners redesignated fluent English proficient (Specify) W /hat changes in actions, services.
+Due to the eff ective collaboration betw veen Foster Youth Services and the Orange County Juven ile Court, the needs and expenditures will be made as a result of reviewing past progress and/or changes to goals?